scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 `--fromJson` may store failed writes to InfluxDB (if any) `/data/failed` inside of the `collector` container, which can be accessed from the host (try `sudo ls ./data/collector`, for example).
 It is therefore recommended to not use `--toJson /data/failed` unless you want to create a mess for yourself.

+There are two main things to remember about `--fromJson`:

-Remember that some fields' data types are ultimately changed on insertion (when `--fromJson` is used) by Collector.
+- Some fields' data types are ultimately changed on insertion (when `--fromJson` is used) by Collector.
 If you're doing your own thing (such as using those JSON files in a different destination such as MongoDB), field types may differ from what you'd get if you inserted them to InfluxDB 3 using EPA Collector's `--fromJson`.
 EPA Collector's schema documents EPA's insertion-time overrides in detail.
+- When `--fromJson` is used, records' timestamps come from JSON filename, not from JSON documents'`time` property.
+The reason is not all JSON files have internal timestamp.
+That's also the reason `--toJson` uses time-stamped filenames.

 If you let EPA Collector create a ton of junk in container's `/data` volume, you can delete the junk from the host or recreate the container/volume.